MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 To configure Teams Rooms on Android using the touchscreen console or front-of-room display, do the following:

-1. On the Microsoft Teams Rooms console or Front-of-Room display, select **More…**.
+1. On the Microsoft Teams Rooms console or Front-of-Room display, select **More**.

 2. Select **Settings**, and: